hypertidy/delone/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-This suite hows speed comparisons.
+This suite shows speed comparisons.

+delone is the fastest because CGAL is the fastest freely available library for this.

 ``` r
 library(delone)